Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 As someone who grew up in Africa, I didn’t see snow until I landed in Chicago.
 I loved the amazing city life but man winters there were rough!

-If like me, you don’t know much about winter hiking in Colorado, head on over to our top tips for winter hiking in Colorado.
+If like I was, you don’t know much about winter hiking in Colorado Springs, head on over to our top tips for winter hiking in Colorado.
 In a nutshell, learn the 5 C’s of survival, wear the right clothes, pack extra supplies and let people know where you’re going.

 Avalanche safety